jtornero/LWR2weight/README.md

 CHANGELOG
 =========

-v 0.1
+2013/09/25
 -----
+First working release.
+Still lot of things/improvements to do:

+- Cleaner code (Must learn first!)
+- License and acknowledgement actions in menu must work
+- PEP8tize all the code
+- Edit/add Length-Weight Relationships (Single/batch)
+- Get bibliographic info for the LWR2Weight

-An initial dataset of Length-weight Relationships is provided in the file LWR.data.
+An initial dataset of Length-Weight Relationships is provided in the file LWR.data.
 The data comes from the article:

 M.A.
-Torres, F. Ramos, I. Sobrino, Length–weight relationships of 76 fish species from the Gulf of Cadiz (SW Spain), Fisheries Research, Volumes 127–128, September 2012, Pages 171-175, ISSN 0165-7836, http://dx.doi.org/10.1016/j.fishres.2012.02.001.
+Torres, F. Ramos, I. Sobrino, Length–Weight relationships of 76 fish species from the Gulf of Cadiz (SW Spain), Fisheries Research, Volumes 127–128, September 2012, Pages 171-175, ISSN 0165-7836, http://dx.doi.org/10.1016/j.fishres.2012.02.001.
 (http://www.sciencedirect.com/science/article/pii/S0165783612000562)